 Five Cheese Pizza with

 (Three is the number of ingredients, and the number of ingredients shall be three.
 Five is right out.)

 Funky Orange Purple Indigo Rose Tomato and Almond Pesto on a Butternut Squash Crust

 1/2 portion of the above Butternut Squash Pizza Dough

 1 1/2 cups shredded five cheese Italian blend cheese (or the Italian blend cheese of your choice)

 Preheat oven to 450 degrees Fahrenheit.
 If you have a pizza stone, place it in the oven (mine never leaves!) to preheat as well.
 On an oiled piece of parchment, stretch out the dough into the shape that strikes your fancy and yet also works well for a pizza.
 Top with the sauce of your choice, spreading thinly nearly to the edges.
 [If you've frozen the tomato pesto when tomatoes are ripe for you, drain off the bit of fluid that accumulates at the top of the container.
 It's delicious if you're tossing this with a pasta, but makes your pizza too wet.]
 Scatter cheese evenly across the top.

 What is your quest?
 What is your favorite color?
 What is the average air speed of an unladen swallow?
 What am I even talking about??
-Do you participate in a CSA?This post is shared with the Creative HomeAcre Hop and the Farmgirl Friday Blog Fest at Let This Mind Be In You, the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, Taste and Tell Thursday, and What's In The Box at In Her Chucks (source of that great tomato pesto recipe!).
+Do you participate in a CSA?This post is shared with the Creative HomeAcre Hop and the Farmgirl Friday Blog Fest at Let This Mind Be In You, the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, Taste and Tell Thursday, Food on Friday and What's In The Box at In Her Chucks (source of that great tomato pesto recipe!).